 Lane left Cleveland after the 1960 season to assume the same responsibilities in Kansas City.
 Gabe Paul came over from Houston to become the Indians’ new general manager.

-In 1964, Paul hired Score to provide color commentary on the Indians’ TV broadcasts.
+n 1964, Paul hired Score to provide color commentary on the Indians’ TV broadcasts.
 After four years in the TV booth, he moved over to the radio side and spent the next 30 years describing the action to generations of Tribe fans.
 Initially, Score was partnered with veteran broadcaster Bob Neal.
 “Bob Neal was the difference in my career,” Score said.
 “If the professional broadcaster doesn’t like the ex-athlete, he can make you look bad, and you have no chance.
 It happens a lot in this business.
-But Bob Neal never showed any resentment toward me.”
+But Bob Neal never showed any resentment toward me.”19

 Score was passionate about baseball.
 He didn’t pretend to be interested or speak in an exaggerated voice the way some broadcasters have done.
 Score was genuine.
 He was beloved by fans all over, but especially those in Cleveland.
 Many did not know that he had a playing career, and that included some of the younger players.
 But that was OK with Score.
 Broadcasting baseball was his career; playing it was in the rear-view mirror.
 He was not highly polished; at times he may have given the wrong venue where the team was playing, or he did not give the score or the inning of the game often enough.
 But that was OK, because Score was real, and the fans adored him, even if he didn’t always understand why.
 To Herb, the players were the stars, not the broadcaster.
 He didn’t feel the need to give expertise on every play, or dwell on a bad play.
 He was seldom critical of a player or a manager, trying to be objective at all times.
 He always felt that fans should remember what happens on the field, not what is said in the booth.

 The Indians’ flagship station, WWWE, was a powerful, 50,000-watt station.
-It covered over two-thirds of the country, giving Score the audience he deserved.
+It covered over two-thirds of the country, giving Score the audience, he deserved.
 The radio station had a slogan that it could be heard in “38 states and half of Canada.”
 While some local listeners may have doubted the accuracy of this claim, Score’s broadcast partner, Joe Tait, remembered a story that exemplified it: “In Kansas City, the Indians and Royals were playing a twi-night doubleheader.
 The first game went extra innings and was delayed by rain several times.
 It was Cleveland’s final visit to KC and the Royals were in a pennant chase.
 The second game was played and more rain.
 During a delay at about 1:45 A.M.
 (EDT), we decided to have a contest to see if anyone was still listening.
 We offered an Indians press guide and a baseball to the person living the farthest from Cleveland.
 All they had to do was put their name and address on a postcard and the time 1:45 A.M.
 We only mentioned it once and resumed the broadcast, which eventually concluded in a full nine innings.
 The team went on to Texas and Oakland, and so did we.
 In Oakland, WWWE’s program director called because of the load of postcards.
 Herb and I decided to declare co-winners because we couldn’t figure out which was further from Cleveland, St. John’s or St. Croix, both in the Virgin Islands.
 We had cards from Mexico, Canada, and about 20 states.”
+20

 But while Score learned a lot about broadcasting from Neal, others learned a lot about baseball from Herb.
 “If I ran the Indians, Herb Score would be my general manager, and I’d give him carte blanche to do whatever he wanted,” said Tait.
-“He is the smartest baseball man I’ve ever met.”
+“He is the smartest baseball man I’ve ever met.”21

 For the first 30 years of Score’s broadcasting career, the Indians were for the most part a horrible team.
 They never seriously contended for the playoffs, finishing at .500 or higher only six times in those 30 years.
-“Herb Score has probably watched more bad baseball than anyone in the history of the game,” Tait said.
+“Herb Score has probably watched more bad baseball than anyone in the history of the game,” Tait said.22

 But times changed and the Indians improved.
 In 1995 and 1997, they made it to the World Series, losing both times.
 Score announced his retirement from the broadcast booth in 1997, and called his last game at Game Seven of the World Series, a 3-2, 11-inning victory by the Florida Marlins.
-Wrapping up the game – his last addressing Indians fans as a broadcaster – Score signed off by saying, “And so that is the season for 1997.
+Wrapping up the game — his last addressing Indians fans as a broadcaster — Score signed off by saying, “And so that is the season for 1997.
 And there’s very little else we can say except to tell you it’s been a pleasure.
 I would like to thank all the fans for their kindness over the years.
 You’ve been very good to me.
 And we hope that whoever sits in this chair next, you’ll be as kind to them as you have been to me.
 The final score in 11 innings, it’s the Marlins 3, the Indians 2.
-The Florida Marlins are the world champions.”
+The Florida Marlins are the world champions.”23

 In 1998, Score was involved in a traffic accident near New Philadelphia, Ohio.
 His car pulled out in front of a tractor-trailer.
 He suffered hip, head, and pelvic injuries.
 He recovered from the injuries to make a handful of public appearances, but he suffered a stroke in 2002.
 He then had bouts with a staph infection and pneumonia.
 After a lengthy hospital stay, Score died on November 11, 2008.
 He was 75 years old.
 He was survived by his wife, Nancy, and three children, David, Mary, and Judy.
 He was preceded in death by his daughter Susan in 1994.

 Score was the connection to baseball generations of Indians fans, first as a player then as a broadcaster.
 In the early 1990s, he said, “People will tell me I was unlucky.
 Me?
 Unlucky?
 I started with a great team in the Indians and played under a great manager in Al Lopez.
 Then I went from the field to the broadcasting booth, at the age of 30, and 30 years later I’m still doing the games.
 If you ask me, that’s not unlucky.
-That’s a guy who has been in the right place at the right time.”
+That’s a guy who has been in the right place at the right time.”24

 That was Herb Score.
 Positive at all times.
 A gentleman at all times.
 He was a man who always saw the glass as half-full.